knowledgepixels/slides/fdo4de-pilot-workshop/slides.md

 - _Tiny packages of knowledge graph contributions_
 - Come with provenance and metadata
 - Treated as individual independent publications
-- Reliably referenced with cryptographic content-based identifiers
+- Reliably referenced with hash-based identifiers
 - Can be digitally signed

 **Example:**